rightjs/rightjs-docs/docs/en/ui/tabs.md

 Name    | Description
 --------|------------------------------------------------
-show    | when a tab was shown hide    | when a tab gets hidden click   | when the user clicks on a tab load    | when a remote tab is loaded disable | when a tab gets disabled enable  | when a tab gets enabled
+select  | when a tab was selected hide    | when a tab gets hidden load    | when a remote tab is loaded disable | when a tab gets disabled enable  | when a tab gets enabled